 Mobility has made USB devices commonplace in the workplace and many remain unaware of the risks these seemingly benign tools present.
 Having tools and the right expertise to interpret and correlate the data is critical to combat issues of compromise.
-But be sure you’re practicing strong security hygiene as well:
+But be sure you’re practicing strong endpoint security hygiene as well:

 - Limit access to administrative privileges

 - Help prevent Shadow IT by limiting administrative rights that allow employees to use programs that have not been vetted by your IT and security teams

 - Implement and enforce a strict USB user policy

 - There are solutions to help enforce USB policy – e.g. an Active Directory Group Policy Object (GPO) can allow read access but prevent write access, preventing it from copying information from the end user’s drive